Ahmad-Alawad/simple-auth-app/README.rst

 IMPORTANT NOTES
 ---------------

-- In case you just want to see how it works, this application is deployed on Heruko.
-You can view it by clicking on this link ..........

 - This application creates a Postgres database in your machine, so you need to have Postgres installed locally in order to run it.
-Otherwise, open the link of the deployed application in your broswer.

 Getting Started
 ---------------